Holiday Notice

 cartoon of someone considering agile tools

-Many agile teams consider Jira, Trello, and Asana as project management tool options.
+Many agile teams consider Jira, Trello, and Asana the best tools for agile project management.
 Below is a brief overview of each tool’s features and links to their pricing plans.

 Jira by Atlassian